DaveDuck321/GameBoy/README.md

 # GameBoy
-An original GameBoy emulator in C++ using SDL graphics
+An original GameBoy emulator in C++ using SDL graphics with debugging support.

 ## Accuracy

 This emulator is *reasonably* accurate; it passes Blargg's timing and CPU tests.
 It can also run most games I've tested without issues.
-I have not implemented hardware bugs such as the HALT behaviour or the OAM bug since I have not yet found a game that relies on these behaviours.
+I've not attempted to implement hardware bugs or anything that a game reasonably shouldn't rely on (eg. missing objects during OAM DMA).

 Consider [Sameboy](https://sameboy.github.io/) for accurate hardware emulation.

-## Dependencies

-- g++ 7.5+
-- SDL2 (for graphics and input)

-Build using `make`.
-Optionally build for development using: `make debug`.

-I have been able to build and run this project in [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) using [VcXsrv](https://sourceforge.net/projects/vcxsrv/) as an X server for graphics.
-This solution will still perform well; on my machine this can achieve 40x real time emulation.

 ## Sound

-I have not yet implemented audio emulation, however this project does attempt to emulate the behaviour of the audio registers in order to avoid unexpected behaviour in games that rely on them.
+Emulation is functional but noticeably imperfect.

 ## Controls